This ‘game-changing’ heated airer will slash your electricity bill

 • Slightly noisy

-We found this airer tricky to assemble – it has lots of different parts and it took us a few attempts to get it right, but that might say more about our instruction-following abilities than the airer itself.
-It comes complete with a cover, so you don’t have to worry about buying that separately, and when it’s up, it couldn’t be easier to use.
+We found this airer tricky to assemble – it has lots of different parts, and it took us a few attempts to get it right (but that might say more about our instruction-following abilities than the airer).
+It also comes with a cover, so you don’t have to worry about buying that separately, and when it’s up, it couldn’t be easier to use.

-In theory this airer can accommodate 15kg of washing across two levels of drying space, but we did find that it works best when you really spread things out and make sure nothing is touching.
-We love that it has a timer function, so you can just press a button and leave it to do its thing.
-We found light items had a dry time within around 4 hours, and the likes of hoodies were done in around 8.
+In theory, this airer can accommodate 15kg of washing across two levels of drying space.
+However, we found that it works best when you spread items out and make sure nothing is touching.
+We especially love that it has a timer function, so you can press a button and just leave it to do its thing.
+We found that light items had a dry time of around 4 hours, and hoodies were dry in around 8 hours.

 We love: If you don’t have a tumble dryer, this heated airer is a lifesaver.
-It’s great for getting things dried promptly without having to turn your radiators on.
+It’s great for getting things dry quickly, without having to turn your radiators on.

 Should you buy it: Yes.
-Although it’s tricky to assemble, when it’s up it’s great.
-The only issue that we found was with storage – it does fold in the middle, but it’s still quite big and clunky to put away, so not great if you live in a small flat.
+Although it’s tricky to assemble, when it’s up, it’s great.
+The only issue we had was with storage – it does fold in the middle, but it’s still quite big and clunky to put away, so not great if you live in a small flat.

 Looking for a budget heated clothes airer?

-Status 220W Portable Heated Clothes Airer with Wings
+Status 230W Portable Heated Clothes Airer with Wings

 Best for: small loads and small spaces

-If you're living in a small flat or a room in a shared house, the last thing you want is the constant damp smell of wet clothes hanging up around you all winter.
-A compact heated airer like the Status 220W Heated Clothes Airer will drastically cut down your drying time, without taking up too much room.
-We love that it comes with wings, to add that extra bit of capacity.
+If you're living in a small flat or a room in a shared house, the last thing you want is the constant smell of damp clothes around you all winter.
+A compact heated airer like the Status 230W Portable Heated Clothes Airer will drastically cut down your drying time, without taking up too much room.
+We love that it comes with wings to add that extra bit of capacity.

-This simple airer folds out in seconds, and can be folded away when not in use just as quickly.
-Plus, with a low wattage of 220W, it's one of the most energy-efficient models on the market.
+This simple airer folds out in seconds and can be folded away when not in use just as quickly.
+Plus, with a low wattage of 230W, it's one of the most energy-efficient models on the market.

 FAQs